-A “CANNOT be true” question is one that asks you to identify the a statement that contradicts a set of facts.
+A “CANNOT be true” question in logical reasoning is one that asks you to identify the a statement that contradicts a set of facts.
 These questions are rare, but do pop up every once in a while.
 The question stem for a CANNOT be true question might read:

 - If the sentences above are true, then which of the following CANNOT be true?

 - The information above is true only if which of the following is NOT true?

 - Which of the following CANNOT be true if the statements above are true?